Clara Massaria

 Clara Massaria (born 3 April 2002) is an Italian rower who has won two gold medals at the World Rowing Junior Championships.

 Biography

 Massaria started rowing at the age of 12 at Società Canottieri Arno.
 She first competed with the Italian junior team in 2018.
 In 2022, she moved to Turin and joined CUS Torino.

+In 2026 she was the coxswain of Sant'Antonio in the :it:Palio di San Ranieri.
+In that occasion Sant'Antonio returned to win the regatta after a 39-year winless spell.